This post may contain affiliate links. See my disclosure policy.

 Seriously, though, that’s all it took.
 So easy.

-If you loved learning how to remove hard water stains from toilets, you may also enjoy these other useful posts:
+If you loved learning how to remove hard water stains from toilets, you may also enjoy this How to Remove Hard Water Stains from Glass Shower Doors post.

 toilet with hard water removed